spacetelescope/jwst_gtvt/README.md

     2023-09-09    91.38  99.63    91.36  99.60   228.87 237.11    90.81  99.06    96.40 104.64    90.13  98.37
     2023-09-10    91.53  98.67    91.50  98.65   229.01 236.16    90.96  98.10    96.54 103.69    90.28  97.42

+# Troubleshooting

+Unless specified, astroquery will cache queries to Horizons.
+This can cause some issues when trying to query targets when changes are made upstream at JPL.
+To find and clear the cache, you can use the astropy.

+  >>> import astropy
+  >>> path = astropy.config.get_cache_dir()
+  >>> print(path)

+This will print where astropy is caching all of it's data.
+If astroquery has been used to search for targets in the past, `<value_of_path>/astroquery/Horizons/` will exist.
+Now you have the full path and can remove it manually.